Funnelbeaker culture: Technology

+The culture used copper, especially daggers and axes.
+In contrast to earlier beliefs that the copper originated in the Austrian Alps, recent studies established that the early copper (4100-3000 BCE) was mined in Serbian and Bulgarian mines.
+After this early phase, the number of copper artefacts decrease significantly between 3300 and 2800 BCE and are almost absent between 2800 and 2300 BCE.
+Arsenical bronze was also produced from the 4th millennium BC, and the lost-wax casting method was known.

-The Funnelbeaker Culture preserves the oldest dated evidence of wheeled vehicles in middle Europe.
-One example is the engraving on a ceramic tureen from Bronocice in Poland on the northern edge of the Beskidy Mountains (northern Carpathian ring), which is indirectly dated to the time span from 3636 to 3373 BC and is the oldest evidence for covered carriages in Central Europe.
+The Funnelbeaker Culture preserves the oldest dated evidence of wheeled vehicles in middle and northern Europe.
+One example is the engraving on a ceramic tureen from Bronocice in Poland on the northern edge of the Beskidy Mountains (northern Carpathian ring), which is indirectly dated to the time span from 3636 to 3373 BCE and is the oldest evidence for covered carriages in Central Europe.
 They were drawn by cattle, presumably oxen whose remains were found with the pot.
 Today it is housed in the Archaeological Museum of Cracow (Muzeum Archeologiczne w Krakowie), Poland.
 At Flintbek in northern Germany cart tracks dating from c.
-3400 BC were discovered underneath a megalithic long barrow.
+3400 BCE were discovered underneath a megalithic long barrow.
 This is the earliest known direct evidence for wheeled vehicles in the world (i.e. not models or images).

+The Funnel Beaker Culture is associated with skilfully crafted objects such as flint axes or battle axes.

 Graves

 Houses were centered on a monumental grave, a symbol of social cohesion.
-Burial practices were varied, depending on region and changed over time.
+Burial practices were varied depending on region and changed over time.
 Inhumation seems to have been the rule.

 The oldest graves consisted of wooden chambered cairns inside long barrows, but were later made in the form of passage graves and dolmens.
 Originally, the structures were probably covered with a mound of earth and the entrance was blocked by a stone.

+Before medieval and modern church building required stone, and before modern land use began, the number of megaliths in northern Germany and southern Scandinavia was much higher than today.
+In Denmark, 2,800 monuments have been recorded, and about 7,300 other examples existed.
+In northern Germany, Johannes Müller reports 11,658 known monuments.
+He assumes that about 75,000 megaliths were originally constructed.

 The Funnelbeaker culture marks the appearance of megalithic tombs at the coasts of the Baltic and of the North sea, an example of which are the Sieben Steinhäuser in northern Germany.
 The megalithic structures of Ireland, France and Portugal are somewhat older and have been connected to earlier archeological cultures of those areas.
 At graves, the people sacrificed ceramic vessels that contained food along with amber jewelry and flint-axes.

+Genetic analysis of several dozen individuals found in the Funnelbeaker passage grave Frälsegården in Sweden suggest that these burials were based on a patrilineal social organisation, with the vast majority of males being ultimately descended from a single male ancestor while the women were mostly unrelated who presumably married into the family.